pilif/sacy/README.markdown

 ### Tool configuration

+If you have loaded [my fork](https://github.com/sensational/sassphp) of [sassphp](https://github.com/jamierumbelow/sassphp), then the extension will be used to transform .scss files.
+The advantage of using the extension is that the compilation is done in native code and in-process.
+You won't get any faster .scss compilation than that.

+The extension is currently based on [libsass](https://github.com/hcatlin/libsass) 1.0

-By default, sacy will use pure PHP implementations for all of the transformations it supports.
+Otherwise, by default, sacy will use pure PHP implementations for all of the transformations it supports.
 This has the advantage that sacy will work on any webserver - even on shared hosting environments.